 • Proposals should establish clear connections between the needs identified and the activities proposed;

-• Proposals should clearly outline goals and objectives that are achievable within a short (usually three months for ES/NFI activities or eight months for CCCM activities) timeframe;
+• Proposals should clearly outline goals and objectives that are achievable within a short timeframe (usually three months for ES/NFI or WASH activities, up to eight months for CCCM activities, and up to three months for MPC activities);

 • Proposals should outline a viable exit or transition strategy.
 Exit/transition strategies should describe planned transition of activities; and steps planned, if any, to continue the program after RRF funding ends.

-While the Fund will prioritize emergency activities that do not last for more than 3 months for ES/NFI activities or 8 months for CCCM activities.
+The Fund will prioritize emergency activities that do not last for more than 3 months for ES/NFI or WASH activities, 4 months for MPC activities, or 8 months for CCCM activities.

 Guidelines for All of Ethiopia